-Creating a Modern Kitchen in a Georgian Home: Balance and Beauty
+Creating a Modern Kitchen in a Georgian Home

 Kitchen in Georgian House

 One of the most rewarding challenges in interior design is updating a kitchen in a Georgian property.
 These homes, renowned for their elegance, symmetry, and classical proportions, often feature architectural details such as high ceilings, sash windows, and intricate mouldings.
-Introducing a contemporary kitchen into such a historically rich space requires sensitivity, creativity, and a deep respect for the building’s heritage.
+Introducing Georgian kitchen design into such a historically rich space requires sensitivity, creativity, and a deep respect for the building’s heritage.

 Understanding the Framework